Our Patient and Public Involvement Representatives

 Below are the key things they do as part of the assessment of research applications received to our funding calls.

-Their review is focused on reviewing the lay summary, patient & public involvement plans, the patient experience (for clinical research only e.g. a clinical trial) and the dissemination of findings to patients and the public.
+Their review is focused on several aspects of the applications including reviewing the plain English summary, patient & public involvement plans, the patient experience (for clinical research only e.g. a clinical trial) and the dissemination of findings to patients and the public.

-The patient and public involvement representatives meet to discuss their reviews of the research funding applications.
-They agree the key things to feedback to the applicant and questions they'd like to ask the scientific committee.
+The patient and public involvement representatives meet to discuss their thoughts about the research funding applications.
+They agree the key strengths and weaknesses, from a patient perspective, to be fed back to the applicant and the scientific committee.

 • A committee meeting where the applications are discussed, and the attending representative/s will share the collated comments from the patient and public involvement meeting.